glisak/Rhetos-wiki/Using-the-Domain-Object-Model.md

 ### Rhetos notes

 * Note that this scripts contains `commitChanges: false`.
 This means that all changes in database will be rolled back at the end of the script.
-* All Rhetos commands will throw an exceptions and rollback the database transaction in case of on error.

 ## Examples